conan-io/docs/reference/extensions.rst

   extensions that can be used to complement recipes with orthogonal functionality, like quality checks, binary analyzing, logging, etc.
-- Binary compatibility ``compatibility.py`` extension allows to write custom rules for defining custom binary compatibility accross different settings and options
+- Binary compatibility ``compatibility.py`` extension allows to write custom rules for defining custom binary compatibility across different settings and options
 - The ``cmd_wrapper.py`` extension allows to inject arbitrary command wrappers to any ``self.run()`` recipe command invocation, which can be useful to inject wrappers as parallelization tools